awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 ## Report server databases<a name="SSRS.DBs"></a>

 When your DB instance is associated with the SSRS option, two new databases are created on your DB instance: rdsadmin\_ReportServer and rdsadmin\_ReportServerTempDB\.
 These databases act as the ReportServer and ReportServerTempDB databases\.
 SSRS stores its data in the ReportServer database and caches its data in the ReportServerTempDB database\.

 RDS owns and manages these databases, so database operations on them such as ALTER and DROP aren't permitted\.
+However, you can perform read operations on the rdsadmin\_ReportServer database\.

+## SSRS log files<a name="SSRS.Logs"></a>

+You can access ReportServerService\_*timestamp*\.log files\.
+These report server logs can be found in the `D:\rdsdbdata\Log\SSRS` directory\. \(The `D:\rdsdbdata\Log` directory is also the parent directory for error logs and SQL Server Agent logs\.\)

+For existing SSRS instances, restarting the SSRS service might be necessary to access report server logs\.
+You can restart the service by updating the `SSRS` option\.

+For more information, see [Working with Microsoft SQL Server logs](Appendix.SQLServer.CommonDBATasks.Logs.md)\.

 ## Accessing the SSRS web portal<a name="SSRS.Access"></a>